Director, McCann Program

 Missouri School of Journalism, BJ ’64

 I am currently involved as an Adjunct Professor, working with the the J-School’s Study Abroad Program in Prague, Czech Republic, in conjunction with The Charles University.
 This latter activity has been particularly exciting for a number of reasons.
 As a result of an initial suggestion, it all came about because two world-class universities expressed a desire and willingness to work together for the practical learning advantages which could be passed on to their respective students.
 From this, it was simply a matter of identifying both American and Czech students who had a desire to compete in a team-based, international advertising agency situation.
 To inject the “real world” element to this program, McCann Erickson (Prague) extended on-going invitations to its clients, to assist in providing an integrated marketing communications exercise for the students to work on, for one of their existing,in–market, local, or global brands.
 The results have been very successful for all parties involved.

-This Program was also extended to Tokyo, Japan, and Hong Kong for a number of years, but because of the Covid pandemic, these were put on hold, until a resolution could be achieved.
+This Program was also extended to Tokyo, Japan, and Hong Kong for a number of years, but because of the Covid pandemic, these were put on hold.

 Most of your career has been global.
 How did this happen?